Wael1122/waa/Neofetch-vs-Screenfetch.md

 I'll be blunt.
 The script is a mess, it's glue on top of glue.

+Screenfetch is slow.
+Due to the issues with quoting, external programs and pipes Screenfetch chokes.
+The next part of this page covers why these issues are a big deal and how they can be avoided.

 ### Quoting is inconsistent.

 There's a countless amount of unquoted variables `$foo` and command substitutions `$(foo)`.
 Variables and command substitutions must **always** be quoted or your script will choke on whitespace and strings like this `\[*?`.